zjruff/pycnet-audio/docs/index.rst

 	**If your filenames do not adhere to this format, we cannot guarantee that all functions will work correctly.**

-In addition to the above advice on filename formatting, we **strongly recommend** that you avoid using spaces in the names of your files and folders, as this can introduce various unintended behavior when processing data; underscores are a safe alternative.
-If you need to process data in a location whose path includes spaces, you will need to enclose the target directory argument in double quotes when calling pycnet, e.g.
+In addition to the above advice on filename formatting, we strongly recommend that you avoid using spaces in the names of your files and folders, as this can introduce various unintended behavior when processing data; underscores are a safe alternative.
+If you want to process data in a location whose path includes spaces, then you will need to enclose the target directory argument in double quotes when calling pycnet, e.g.
 ::

 	pycnet process "F:\2024 ARU Data\KLA_16408"

-This tells the interpreter to treat the text within the quotes as a single value rather than splitting the text at the spaces and treating each component as a separate argument.
+This tells the interpreter to treat the text within the quotes as a single value rather than splitting the text at the spaces and treating each component as a separate value.
 The Windows "Copy as path" option described above will automatically add quotes around the path.
-(For paths that *don't* contain spaces, there is no need to add quotes, but it won't hurt anything if you do.)
+(Paths that don't contain spaces do not need to be enclosed in quotes, but it won't hurt anything if you do.)

 Optional arguments
 ------------------

 In addition to the processing mode and the target directory, which are required, you can specify a number of other, optional arguments, which can be used in any order.
 In most cases you use these by including a flag followed by a value, e.g. ``-c v4``, somewhat like assigning a value to a variable.
-However, a few flags (**-a** and **-q**\) can be used without specifying an additional value.
+However, a few flags (**-a**, **-l**, and **-q**\) can be used without specifying an additional value.
 In these cases, the flag itself acts as a switch that turns specific behaviors on or off.

 The available optional arguments are as follows: